Insider Buying: Daxor Corp CEO - GuruFocus.com

 Michael Feldschuh is the CEO and President of Daxor Corp.
 He has been with the company since 2015 and has played a significant role in its growth and development.
 With a background in finance and biotechnology, Feldschuh brings a unique perspective to the company, helping to drive innovation and strategic growth.

 Daxor Corp is a medical device company that specializes in the development and manufacturing of innovative blood volume measurement technologies.
 The company's flagship product, the BVA-100 Blood Volume Analyzer, is a diagnostic tool that provides accurate and precise blood volume measurements, helping physicians make better-informed decisions for their patients.
-Daxor Corp's mission is to improve patient care and outcomes by providing advanced diagnostic solutions to the healthcare industry.
+Daxor Corp's technology has applications in various medical fields, including critical care, cardiology, and nephrology.

 Insider Buying Analysis

-Over the past year, Michael Feldschuh has purchased a total of 2,000 shares and has not sold any shares.
-This indicates a strong belief in the company's future growth and success.
-The insider transaction history for Daxor Corp shows a total of 4 insider buys over the past year, with no insider sells during the same period.
-This trend suggests that insiders are confident in the company's prospects and are willing to invest their own money in the stock.
+Over the past year, Michael Feldschuh has purchased a total of 2000 shares and has not sold any shares.
+This indicates a strong belief in the company's future prospects and performance.
+In addition, the insider transaction history for Daxor Corp shows a total of 4 insider buys over the past year, with no insider sells during the same period.
+This trend suggests that insiders are confident in the company's growth potential and are willing to invest their own money in the stock.

 Stock Price and Valuation

-On the day of Michael Feldschuh's recent purchase, shares of Daxor Corp were trading at $9.75 apiece, giving the stock a market capitalization of $41.537 million.
-The price-earnings ratio of the stock is 11.13, which is lower than the industry median of 28.73 and lower than the company's historical median price-earnings ratio.
+On the day of Michael Feldschuh's recent purchase, shares of Daxor Corp were trading at $9.75 apiece, giving the stock a market cap of $42.267 million.
+The price-earnings ratio of the stock is 11.32, which is lower than the industry median of 28.39 and lower than the company's historical median price-earnings ratio.
 This suggests that the stock may be undervalued compared to its peers and its historical valuation.

-The GF Value is an intrinsic value estimate developed by GuruFocus, which takes into account historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow), a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance from Morningstar analysts.
-Based on these factors, the GF Value indicates that Daxor Corp's stock may be undervalued, providing a potential opportunity for investors.

 Conclusion

-The recent insider buying activity by Michael Feldschuh, CEO and President of Daxor Corp, demonstrates his confidence in the company's future growth and success.
-With a total of 4 insider buys and no insider sells over the past year, the overall insider transaction trend for Daxor Corp is positive.
-The stock's current valuation, as indicated by its price-earnings ratio and GF Value, suggests that it may be undervalued, providing a potential opportunity for investors.
-As always, it is essential for investors to conduct their own research and consider their investment goals and risk tolerance before making any investment decisions.
+The recent insider buying activity by Michael Feldschuh, CEO and President of Daxor Corp, demonstrates confidence in the company's future prospects.
+With a total of 2000 shares purchased over the past year and no shares sold, Feldschuh's actions align with the overall trend of insider buying at Daxor Corp.
+The stock's current valuation, as indicated by the price-earnings ratio and GF Value, suggests that it may be undervalued, providing a potential opportunity for investors.
+As a result, investors may want to consider Daxor Corp as a potential addition to their portfolios.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.